-Google Ads attribution models can be tricky to explain, but I’m going to try and explain it as simply as possible.
+Google Ads attribution models can be tricky to explain, but I’m going to try and explain it in the simplest way possible.
 There are a few stages involved in a prospect’s journey right from seeing your ad to finally converting.
 They might interact with a few different ads from the same advertiser.
 What an attribution model does is, it allows you to choose how much credit each ad (and the keywords associated with it) gets for your conversions.

 It gives you a clearer understanding of what ads or channels played the most important roles in conversion.
 What worked?
 What didn’t?